Package Leaflet: Information for the User

 Patients with liver problems

-The initial recommended dose is 5 mg.
+The recommended initial dose is 5 mg.
 Your doctor may decide to increase it to 10 mg if considered safe.

 Do not take zolpidem if you have severe liver problems.